dmitrykoro/fl-execution-framework/README.md

+# Exploring Metacognitive Features in Federated Learning
-# Framework for Federated Learning Metacognitive Trust and Reputation evaluation
+### A Framework for Federated Learning Metacognitive Trust and Reputation Evaluation

 ## General information

-This is the repository for the evaluation of the proposed malicious client removal strategy.
-This repository includes both the code and the datasets that were used for producing the described results.
+This is the code and dataset repository for the evaluation of the proposed malicious client removal strategy.
+This repository includes both the code and the datasets that were used for producing the results described in paper.

 ## Datasets description

 We used two distinct use cases, namely, ITS and FEMNIST.
+In this archive, the number of clients in each dataset is reduced to 7 in order to meet the requirements for the zip archive with the code.
+The reduction of number of clients does not affect the essence of our approach and is more suitable for the demonstration.

-We used ITS for the problem of classification of the traffic signs between two distinct classes: `stop sign` and `other traffic sign`. this dataset is located at the `datasets/its/` folder.
+In ITS use case, we challenge the problem of classification of the traffic signs between two distinct classes: `stop sign` and `other traffic sign`.
+This dataset is located at the `datasets/its/` folder.
+We pre-processed the data from Open Images V6 dataset that was originally released by Google[^1] to crop out the bounded portion of the original image that contains  either stop or traffic sign and saves these extracted sections to their target locations.
+Then we divide the data into two distinct labels: 0 for `stop sign` and 1 for `other traffic sign`, each with dimensions of 224x224 pixels.

-We used subset of the FEMNIST dataset for the second use case.
+We used subset of the FEMNIST dataset for the second FEMNIST use case.
 In this use case, we solve the problem of classification among 10 classes: handwritten numbers from 0 to 9.
 This subset is located at the `datasets/femnist_iid` folder.
 In order to generate this subset from the original FEMNIST dataset in which the data is represented as JSON arrays, we implemented the script which is located at the folder `src/utils/process_femnist_iid_data`.
 The script